All Blogs

 4. Kitchen and Food Services

 Surveyors inspect the kitchen, food storage, and meal preparation areas to see if your nursing home follows safety and health standards.
-They typically use quality inspection software to simplify the process and ensure accuracy.
+They typically use quality inspection software to simplify the process and maintain accuracy.

 They may also ask for a copy of your meal plans to confirm if residents receive nutritious meals that support their well-being.